Self-Organized Pattern Formation in Geological Soft Matter: Soft matter

 At large scales, things are less clear.
 Patterns form in condensed matter up to the large-scale structure of the universe.
-And the building blocks of those patterns---stars in a galaxy, galaxies in a cluster, etc---are effectively intermediate in scale.
+And the building blocks of those patterns --- stars in a galaxy, galaxies in a cluster, etc --- are effectively intermediate in scale.
 In this sense, it would suggest that there is no upper limit.
-Then, in the geological sciences, the whole of geomorphology might be viewed as soft matter, being deformable and sensitive to collective effects.
-Indeed, this has been argued \cite{jerolmack2019}.
-For example in landscape erosion, relatively weak forces, acting over longish times, make dramatic changes to the system.
-It is clear that this time-scale is different to that the pioneers of the field had in mind.
-They were thinking of relatively short time scales over which soft materials deform while geology deals with exceedingly long time-scales over which weak forces can make substantial changes.
-And of course, the mesoscale can be a wide range in geology.
-Not just in geology, but in the whole of physics, all condensed matter is soft at a large enough length- and time-scale.
+Then, in the geological sciences, the whole of geomorphology, being deformable and sensitive to collective effects, might be viewed as soft matter.
+Indeed, this has been argued~\cite{jerolmack2019}.
+For example, during erosion, sediment transport and accumulation, relatively weak forces, acting over longish times, make dramatic changes to the landscape~\cite{nash2007geochemical,budd2016introduction}.
+It is clear, however, that this time-scale is different to that the pioneers of the field of soft matter had in mind.
+They were thinking of relatively short time-scales over which soft materials deform while geology deals with exceedingly long time-scales over which weak forces can make substantial changes.
+In this sense, the mesoscale in geology is especially broad and context dependent---and, more generally, reminds us that in physics any form of condensed matter can exhibit ``soft'' behaviour when viewed at sufficiently large length- and time-scales.

+We argue that it is reasonable to include these large-scale phenomena as \textit{soft systems}, though not strictly as \textit{soft materials}.
+Nevertheless, doing so opens up the field so much that it is in danger of becoming a catch-all.
+To remain grounded, we adopt an operational definition: soft matter is what is studied within soft-matter groups and discussed at soft-matter conferences (Fig.~\ref{fig:soft_matter}).

+Admittedly, softness may seem a peculiar notion in the case of rocks, which are hard and not easily deformed by thermal fluctuations.
+Yet they were soft when they were formed, and they became hard after.
+In other words, many geological patterns originate through deformation, diffusion or flow in a liquid or gel medium that later solidifies.